-Learning Management System or LMS is software that enables you to organize business training for employees even when the business budget is tight.
-This platform is an online alternative to face-to-face classes, which is especially handy after COVID-19 outbreak.
-Once learning content is uploaded to LMS, users can access it whenever it is convenient for them.
+A corporate learning management system or LMS is software that enables you to organize business training for employees even when the business’s budget is tight.
+This platform is an online alternative to face-to-face classes, which is especially handy after the COVID-19 outbreak.
+Once learning content is uploaded to the LMS, users can access it whenever it is convenient for them.
 It’s also possible to track learner progress and engagement.

 - Employee orientation.
 The important task of onboarding a new hire can be automated and handled easily by an LMS.
-Of course, HRs have to greet newcomers and give them a tour around the office, but all the rest can be studied online.
-It includes the message from the CEO, the company's history, corporate policy, responsibilities, information about career advancement opportunities, and benefits.
+Of course, HR departments have to greet newcomers and give them a tour around the office, but all the rest can be studied online.
+It includes a message from the CEO, the company's history, corporate policy, responsibilities, information about career advancement opportunities, and benefits.

 LMS software is a great tool to organize the learning process.
-The system automatically delivers online course materials, checks and marks tests, creates and delivers certificates, as well as processes payments if needed.
+The system automatically delivers online course materials; it checks and marks tests, creates and delivers certificates, and processes payments if needed.
 LMS bots can answer frequent users’ questions and learners themselves can communicate on the basis of the platform.

 It’s not cost-effective for small businesses to have a person who is responsible for managing training only.
 Costs connected with face-to-face learning and development such as physical printed learning materials, instructor travel costs, and venue hire are all eliminated by delivering training through an LMS.